-Insert DVD into player.
-DVD will begin to 'load' automatically.
-TV screen will typically show "READING" or "LOADING."

-• When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the ENTER or PLAY buttons on the remote (or 'Play' button on DVD player) to begin playing the feature.
+- Insert DVD into player.
+DVD will begin to load automatically.
+TV screen will typically show "READING" or "LOADING". - The DVD may load directly to the main title/menu screen or it may begin to play previews.
+You may be able to skip previews if desired by pressing the chapter "advance" button until you see the main menu screen. - When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the ENTER or PLAY buttons on the remote (or "Play" button on DVD player) to begin playing the feature.